Edgixshua/TUGraduateLINQWorkshop/README.md

 ## Getting started

-If you need any helps with these steps, ask one of the demonstrators or your fellow associates
+If you need any help with these steps, ask one of the demonstrators or your fellow associates

 - Clone the code (`git clone https://github.com/Edgixshua/TUGraduateLINQWorkshop.git`) into your source folder
 - Create a branch and check it out (